ignite/cli/docs/guide/hello.md

 ## Create a Query

-For all subsequent commands, you will use a the terminal window that is different from the window you started the chain is.
+For all subsequent commands, you use a terminal window that is different from the window you started the chain in.

 In a different terminal window, navigate to your `hello` directory.